Medicare Skilled Nursing Facility Prospective Payment System

 Productivity

 Productivity can be calculated in several ways.
-Although some facilities set productivity targets and incentivize or evaluate SLPs according to whether they reached a target, the SLP is ethically bound to use independent clinical judgment to identify an appropriate caseload and to determine the appropriate length of a session (whether shorter or longer than a "typical" session) and frequency of sessions.
-ASHA has developed resources in conjunction with the American Physical Therapy Association (APTA) and American Occupational Therapy Association (AOTA) to help clinicians defend the importance of using clinical judgment [PDF] and understand their reporting obligations [PDF] to corporate compliance if issues are identified.
+Some facilities set productivity targets and hold SLPs accountable for meeting them.
+However, SLPs are ethically bound to use their own clinical judgment to decide who they provide services to, how long sessions should be, and how often sessions are needed.
+ASHA has developed resources in conjunction with APTA and AOTA to help clinicians defend using their clinical judgment [PDF] and understand their reporting obligations [PDF] to corporate compliance if issues are identified.

 For Part B, services are billed by CPT codes using rates established annually in the Medicare Physician Fee Schedule.
 Each CPT code is calculated by relative value units (RVUs).
-Unlike occupational therapy and physical therapy, the majority of SLP codes are not time-based.
-Some managers may assign a fixed number of minutes or RVUs to specific CPT codes.
-For example, if a manager calculates that all SLP treatment sessions last 30 minutes, the SLP would have to treat at least 12 patients to achieve 6 hours of productivity (75% productivity based on an 8-hour day).
-Some facilities may assign minutes or "give credit" for other activities that are not billable but are part of patient care (e.g., team meetings).
+Unlike occupational therapy and physical therapy, the majority of speech-language pathology codes are not time-based.
+However, some managers may assign a fixed number of minutes or RVUs to specific CPT codes.
+For example, if a manager assigns 30 minutes to all speech-language pathology treatment sessions, the SLP must treat at least 12 patients to achieve six hours of productivity (75% productivity based on an eight-hour day).

-Under Medicare, student supervision requirements vary by practice setting and whether the services are covered under Part A or Part B of the Medicare benefit.
-For example, Medicare is explicit that student services under Part B require 100% direct supervision of the licensed SLP.
-Conversely Medicare has largely been silent on the level of supervision required under Part A.
+Under Medicare, student supervision requirements vary by practice setting and whether the services are covered under Medicare Part A or Part B. For example, Medicare is explicit that student services under Part B require 100% direct supervision by the licensed SLP.
+Conversely, Medicare has largely been silent on the level of supervision required under Part A.

-In 2011, more restrictive regulations for skilled nursing facilities (SNFs) were removed to promote greater conformity with other inpatient settings.
-Medicare regulations now state "each SNF would determine for itself the appropriate manner of supervision of therapy students consistent with applicable state and local laws and practice standards."
-(Medicare Program; Prospective Payment System and Consolidated Billing for Skilled Nursing Facilities for FY 2011; Federal Register, Vol. 75, No. 140, Thursday, July 22, 2010)
+Medicare regulations [PDF] state "each SNF would determine for itself the appropriate manner of supervision of therapy students consistent with applicable state and local laws and practice standards."

 However, CMS clarified that the supervising clinician cannot treat another resident or supervise another student while the student is treating a resident.
 The CMS restrictions on billing students' services are based on two principles: